ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 <br>
 5. Mod and Profile Management <br>
 You can now add any mod to the profile by: <br>
-1. Selecting any row or mod in the \"Mods not used in the profile\" then clicking the \"Add Selected Mod\" button or; <br>
+1. Selecting any row or mod in the Mods not used in the profile then clicking the Add Selected Mod button or; <br>
 2. Simply double left mouse button click the Mod Folder Path + Name of a mod. <br>
-Doing either of these options will transfer the mod from the left table to the right table, the \"Mods used in the profile\", meaning the mod is now currently in use. <br>
+Doing either of these options will transfer the mod from the left table to the right table, the Mods used in the profile, meaning the mod is now currently in use. <br>
 To remove a mod from the profile: <br>
-1. Selecting any row or mod in the \"Mods used in the profile\" then clicking the \"Remove Selected Mod\" button or; <br>
+1. Selecting any row or mod in the Mods used in the profile then clicking the Remove Selected Mod button or; <br>
 2. Simply double left mouse button click the Mod Folder Path + Name of a mod. <br>
-Doing either of these options will transfer the mod from the right table to the left table, the \"Mods not used in the profile\", meaning the mod is no longer in use. <br>
+Doing either of these options will transfer the mod from the right table to the left table, the Mods not used in the profile, meaning the mod is no longer in use. <br>
-You can rearrange the mod list order under \"Mods used in this profile\" by: <br>
+You can rearrange the mod list order under Mods used in this profile by: <br>
-1. Selecting a mod in the right side then click the \"Move Up Selected Mod\" or \"Move Down Selected Mod\" buttons; <br>
+1. Selecting a mod in the right side then click the Move Up Selected Mod or Move Down Selected Mod buttons; <br>
 2. By dragging the leftmost box of a mod in the right side then drop them wherever in the mod list, or; <br>
-3. By editing the \"#\" or Mod Order Number column. <br>
+3. By editing the # or Mod Order Number column. <br>
 No matter the selection or sort, the mod list will be rearranged accordingly.
 Meaning it will always be sorted from top to bottom. <br>
 <br>
-Remember to save your profile by clicking the \"Save Profile\" button or else the mod list will not be saved. <br>
+Remember to save your profile by clicking the Save Profile button or else the mod list will not be saved. <br>
-You can duplicate your currently selected profile by clicking the \"Duplicate Profile\" button. <br>
+You can duplicate your currently selected profile by clicking the Duplicate Profile button. <br>
-You can also delete your currently selected profile by clicking \"Delete Profile\" button. <br>
+You can also delete your currently selected profile by clicking Delete Profile button. <br>
 However, you cannot delete a profile if there's only 1 profile left. <br>
 <br>
 6. Mod Installation <br>
-When you're done with choosing your mods and saving the profile, click the \"Install All Mods from Current Profile\" button. <br>
+When you're done with choosing your mods and saving the profile, click the Install All Mods from Current Profile button. <br>
 If you changed the contents and order of the mod list but you did not save it, it is possible to install the modified-yet-unsaved mod list anyway.
 However, it is recommended to save the profile first before installing. <br>
 WARNING: This will delete all the mods you have installed in the Helldivers 2 data folder. <br>
 After that, it will put the mods there.
 Basically, this button will always do a clean reinstall of mods to make it easier to install mods. <br>
-To be extra sure, you can also click the \"Delete All Installed Mods\" button to uninstall all old mods before installing the new mods. <br>
+To be extra sure, you can also click the Delete All Installed Mods button to uninstall all old mods before installing the new mods. <br>
 <br>
 7. Other Features <br>
 7.1.
 Search Mod: You can search for mods by typing in the search bar.
 It will filter the mods in both sides. <br>
 7.2.
-Delete All Installed Mods: You can delete all installed mods in the Helldivers 2 data folder by clicking the \"Delete All Installed Mods\" button. <br>
+Delete All Installed Mods: You can delete all installed mods in the Helldivers 2 data folder by clicking the Delete All Installed Mods button. <br>
 7.3.
 Resize Columns: You can resize the columns by dragging the column headers. <br>
 7.4.
 Rearrange Columns: You can rearrange the columns by dragging the column headers. <br>
 7.5.
 Edit Values of Certain Columns: You can edit the Item, Category, Description, Version, and Link columns by double-clicking the cell you want to edit,